helpshift/ekaf/README.md

 # ekaf #

-An advanced but simple to use, Kafka client written in Erlang
+An advanced but simple to use, Kafka producer written in Erlang

 ### Highlights of v0.1 ###
 * A minimal implementation of a `Producer` as per 0.8 Kafka wire protocol